patrickaubert/healthexpectancies/README.md

 A R package containing functions that calculate disability-free life expectancy (DFLE) from mortality rates and prevalences of disability by age.

-The package also includes several data bases as examples (an example from the sullivan manual, forecasted population and mortality rates for France, prevalences of disability among elder people from the French VQS survey) and a Shiny app.
+The package also includes several data bases as examples (an example from the sullivan manual, forecasted population and mortality rates for France, prevalences of disability among elder people from the French VQS survey) and a Shiny app (also available online at: https://patrick-aubert.shinyapps.io/projprevalence/).

 ## References: